wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
+= 1.5.2 =
+* Testing of 50000+ records has been done, with some small optimizations.
+* Added report messages to give feedback about memory usage, etc.
+* Plugin now ready to be internationalized (POT file in 'lang' sub-folder, please send me MO files in your language).
+* Several more minor enhancements and bug fixes, based on feedback.
 = 1.5.1 =
 * Will now export posts with 'pending' status
 * Misc bugfixes and tidy up.